ppy/osu-wiki/wiki/Tournaments/MWC/2026_7K/en.md

 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rank sum
 [^lb-finals]: Losers bracket Finals match
-[^grand-finals]: Grand Finals match — final matchup depends on the results of the preceding losers bracket grand Finals match
+[^grand-finals]: Grand Finals match — final matchup depends on the results of the preceding losers bracket Grand Finals match